ISP Proxies vs. Residential Proxies

 Most common business use cases of ISP proxies

 ISP proxies are best suited for tasks requiring high connection speed, consistent uptime, and stable, long-lasting sessions for data-intensive activities.
-Here are some popular use cases for which businesses employ ISP proxies:
+Here are some popular use cases for which businesses choose static residential (ISP) proxies:

-- Social media marketing – hop between different accounts and collect publicly available social media platforms’ data.
+- Social media marketing – ISP proxies offer lightning-fast speeds and stable connections, allowing you to hop between different accounts and collect publicly available social media data more efficiently than residential proxies.
+This speed advantage is crucial for real-time engagement and data collection.

 What are residential proxies